 About

-We work directly with communities to co-author stories through memory clubs, photography workshops, oral history sessions, and public exhibitions.
+We work directly with neighbourhoods to co-author stories through street photography workshops, oral history sessions, memory clubs and public exhibitions.
 These collaborative projects provide platforms for individuals to share their histories, contribute to a growing visual archive, and shape how innercity London is represented and remembered.

-Our large-format street galleries and free exhibitions bring these stories into public spaces—transforming streets, and indoor venues into places of dialogue and visibility.
-We support participants to gain creative skills, develop confidence, and take ownership of their neighbourhood narratives.
+We support participants to gain creative skills, develop confidence, and take ownership of their neighbourhood story.

 Street-Level Storytelling